Kaishiyoku/laravel-color-validation/README.md

 Using other locales
 ===================

-By default English and German locales can be used.
+By default English, German and French locales can be used.
 If you're using a different locale you will have to add a `validation.php` file and a custom folder named after the locale code (e.g. `ja` for Japanese) to the `/resources/lang/vendor/color_validation/` folder.

 Example folder structure: